Sacramento Pest Control & Ticks

 Are Ticks Dangerous?

-Ticks are parasites and may cause symptoms such as itching, burning, and swelling at the bite site.
-However, ticks release painkillers called kininases as they feed on their host, so you could possibly go for days without noticing that one has been feeding on you.
-While some species of ticks can transmit disease instantly to their host, others are more likely to transmit disease when they are completely full, and that may take anywhere from 24–48 hours.
+Some species of ticks can transmit disease instantly to their host.
+However, others are more likely to transmit disease when they are completely full, and that may take anywhere from 24–48 hours.
 It’s important that anytime you, your family, or your pets spend time outdoors that you check for ticks immediately afterward as this may prevent the spread of disease.

-While ticks are small and won’t consume enough of your blood to cause problems, they usually cause redness and irritation at the site of the bite.
-For some people who are allergic, ticks are more dangerous even without considering the spread of diseases.
 In those who are allergic, a tick bite can cause shortness of breath, swelling, paralysis, numbness, and a rash.
 While many people never notice that they’ve been bitten by a tick, occasionally a person can experience flu-like symptoms such as fever, confusion, headache, vomiting, weakness, shortness of breath, and swelling of the lymph nodes.

-While the tick bite itself can be dangerous for a select group of people, the diseases that ticks carry and transmit to their host are a much more urgent medical concern for most people.
+The tick bite itself can be dangerous for a select group of people, but the diseases that ticks carry and transmit to their host are a much more urgent medical concern for most people.
 Lyme disease is the most well-known disease spread by ticks and can cause fever, headache, fatigue, joint pain, and swollen lymph nodes.
-The Powassan virus can also be transmitted by ticks and causes fever, headache, vomiting, weakness, seizures, swelling of the brain, and even meningitis.
-Ticks can spread these and many other dangerous diseases to you, your pet, and your family.

 • Anaplasmosis